Janina Wellmann is a cultural historian of science.

-Wellmann came to Lüneburg after earning her M.A at Humboldt-University zu Berlin and writing her doctoral thesis at the Max Planck Institute for the History of Science in Berlin.
-She holds a joint degree (cotutelle de thèse) from the Ecole des Hautes Etudes en Sciences Sociales Paris and Technical University Berlin where she also obtained her Habilitation.
+Wellmann wrote her doctoral thesis at the Max Planck Institute for the History of Science and holds a joint degree (cotutelle de thèse) from the Ecole des Hautes Etudes en Sciences Sociales Paris and the Technical University Berlin where she also obtained her Habilitation.

 Ecologies of Skins

 The project initiates a novel interdisciplinary understanding of one of nature’s most perplexing organs.
 It builds on recent scientific insights into the skin microbiome as well as historical, anthropological, and art historical investigations.
 Studying a plurality of skins in their common ecological nature, the project interrogates skins as simultaneously natural and cultural ecosystems and thereby seeks to renegotiate our understanding of human life in an anthropo-centric world.

 The project was awarded a Harvard Radcliffe Exploratory Seminar scheduled for June 2023.
 More

 In her new book, Biological Motion (Zone Books, forthcoming 2023), Janina Wellmann studies the foundational relationship between motion and life.
 One of the most mundane ways to assure humans that they and the other members of their world are alive, studying motion has recently become key in guiding life science research into the organism’s basic functions.
 However, as surely as we know that the living ceases to move in death, as little do we know about that motion animating the organic in life.

 Biological motion is the first book to study animate motion and unearth the long history of investigations into the movements within and of the living world, from Aristotle’s animal soul to contemporary molecular motors.